Here’s a scary fact: Two-thirds of all adults born in developed nations achieve less than the recommended amount of sleep every night.

-Throughout my education and clinical career, I have become fascinated with studying the science behind sleep.
+Throughout our education and career, we've have become fascinated with studying the science behind sleep.
 This has culminated in a deep desire to help individuals to understand, achieve and sustain the real-life changes that can help them to sleep better and live better.

 Better sleep will allow you to live a fuller and more satisfying personal and professional life.

-I hope you’ll stick around to find out more, but first, I have a few questions.
+We hope you’ll stick around to find out more, but first, we have a few questions.